Stellar cooling limits on light scalar boson revisited: Introduction

 \section{Introduction}

 A light new scalar boson is a candidate introduced in models beyond the Standard Model.
-As one of the features, such a scalar boson always has the coupling with the Higgs boson by the renormalizable interaction, called the Higgs portal coupling.
+One of the features of such a scalar boson is that it is always coupled to the Higgs boson through the renormalizable interaction, the so-called Higgs portal coupling.
 With this coupling, the interaction between the light scalar boson and the Standard Model is simply described by the mixing angle with the Higgs boson.
-Because of this generality to describe a large class of models and the simplicity to be characterized by two parameters, the mixing and the mass, the Higgs portal light scalar has attracted a lot of interest.
+Because of this generality to describe a large class of models and the simplicity of being characterized by two parameters, the mixing and the mass, the Higgs portal light scalar has attracted a lot of interest.

-Despite the simple description, the existence of a light new scalar boson could have a variety of experimental and observational signals.
-The unknown light boson is a main target of the low-energy experiments~\cite{1901.09966}.
-Since this means such a boson can change the low-energy experimental signals, they are often employed to explain whack-a-mole anomalies.
+Despite the simplicity of the description, the existence of a light new scalar boson could have a variety of experimental and observational signals.
+The unknown light boson is a main target of low-energy experiments~\cite{1901.09966}.
+Because such a boson can change the low-energy experimental signals, they are often used to explain whack-a-mole anomalies.

-The light boson could also affect the evolution of the Universe and stars.
-One important role is a mediator in the dark matter sector.
-While the interaction with the Standard Model should be small enough to evade from experiments and observations, the interaction with the dark matter is poorly restricted.
-Then, the light boson mediates a large self interaction of the dark matter and could explain the small scale structure puzzles~\cite{1508.03339,1705.02358}.
+The light boson could also affect the evolution of the universe and stars.
+One important role is as a mediator in the dark matter sector.
+While the interaction with the Standard Model should be small enough to escape experiments and observations, the interaction with the dark matter is poorly constrained.
+Then the light boson mediates a large self-interaction of the dark matter and could explain the small-scale structure puzzles~\cite{1508.03339,1705.02358}.
 As we study in this paper, another important astrophysical phenomenon is the stellar cooling, namely, the loss of energy in stars through the emission of light bosons.
 Various observations of stellar cooling can provide valuable information about the possible presence of new particles and phenomena that could affect their evolution~\cite{Raffelt,1708.02111}.

-Therefore, the search for a light new scalar boson is not only a key focus of many particle physics experiments but also a topic of interest in the fields of cosmology and astrophysics.
-With a variety of experimental and observational techniques to try to detect or constrain such a particle, new potential implications of its existence have been actively explored.
+The search for a light new scalar boson is therefore not only a key focus of many particle physics experiments but also a topic of interest in the fields of cosmology and astrophysics~\cite{1812.07585}.
+Using a variety of experimental and observational techniques to try to detect or constrain such a particle, new potential implications of its existence have been actively explored.